sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \label{eq:MLE-general}
 \end{align}
 $$
-In the two sections that follow, I will apply maximum likelihood estimation for the binomial and gaussian cases.
+In the two sections that follow, I will apply maximum likelihood estimation for the binomial and Gaussian cases.

 ## Maximum Likelihood Estimation for the Binomial Case